utshomax/postman-docs/src/pages/docs/billing/billing.md

 ### Changing your plan

-To change your plan, billing frequency, team size, and add-ons, open your [billing dashboard](https://go.postman.co/billing/overview) and select **Edit Plan** on the right.
+To change your plan, billing frequency, team size, and add-ons, open your [billing dashboard](https://go.postman.co/billing/overview) and select **Edit plan** on the right.

 1. You can adjust your billing frequency and plan type.
 1. Select **Next** to adjust your team size and add-on seats such as Flow Editor, Postbot, and Enterprise solutions.
 You can opt to apply changes right away or on renewal.